openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-packages.en.md

 ## Get and check KBART files

-Package and title data are imported into GOKb from KBART files.
+Package and title data are imported into GOKB from KBART files.

 KBART is a NISO standard for representing titles in a package of e-resources.
-A corresponding example KBART file, which also contains GOKb-relevant extensions of the standard as well as explanations of the individual KBART fields, can be found here: [KBART Introduction](./kbart-introduction.md)
+A corresponding example KBART file, which also contains GOKB-relevant extensions of the standard as well as explanations of the individual KBART fields, can be found here: [KBART Introduction](./kbart-introduction.md)